yvelikova/axway-open-docs/content/en/docs/apigtw_security/general_passphrase.md

 ### Prompt for the passphrase at server startup

-If you do not wish to enter the passphrase directly in the Node Manager or API Gateway instance configuration file, and do not need to start as a Linuxdaemon, you can configure the Node Manager or API Gateway to prompt the administrator for the passphrase on the command line when starting up.
+If you do not wish to enter the passphrase directly in the Node Manager or API Gateway instance configuration file, and do not need to start as a Linux daemon, you can configure the Node Manager or API Gateway to prompt the administrator for the passphrase on the command line when starting up.
 To do this, enter the `"(prompt)"` special value for the `secret` attribute as follows:

 To configure this for the Node Manager, update your `nodemanager.xml` file.
 To configure for an API Gateway group, update the relevant `group.xml` file.